 Luke is a Senior pursuing a BS in Computer Science.
 He has been an active member in the Avionics department for two years, and he has served as Project Manager for the Turbo Electronics team.
 Luke was drawn to SSS because of the unique perspective members gain in such an ambitious, interdisciplinary atmosphere.
 His plans to grow the Avionics department involve fostering an ideal team environment, setting clear goals, and managing the limited time of members efficiently.
 While he is not doing homework or projects in SSS, Luke enjoys playing drums in his band, finding new trails to hike, and cooking.

-Director of Special Projects: Varun Bhargava
+Director of Research and Development: Varun Bhargava

 Varun Bhargava is a sophomore in Aerospace Engineering, with a minor in Computer Science.
 He joined Student Space Systems in the first few days of his freshman year due to SSS being the only club on campus dealing with high-powered rocketry, a field of aerospace that has captured his imagination for years.
 During his freshman year, Varun worked within the Structure's Department, in which he was a Project Manager for actuating fins technology, a research and development project with 5 members.
-His positive experience in both actuating fins and SSS as whole inspired him to join the Special Projects department as its director, a role through which he hopes to reintroduce competitions to SSS, diversify projects for greater access to all types of students, and streamline research and development efforts.
+His positive experience in both actuating fins and SSS as whole inspired him to join the research and development department as its director, a role through which he hopes to reintroduce competitions to SSS, diversify projects for greater access to all types of students, and streamline research and development efforts.

 Internal Director: Caitlin BenVau